CB750-Rider/pinewood/README.md

 ## TODO List

-1. The code breaks without arguments.
-Make it so it will run and at least warn the user about what it needs.
 1. Convert the race log to yaml. <- Skipping for now.
 I don't see a huge benefit
 2. Improve this README.
 3. Auto-assign car numbers.